Notes on GTM, marketing, career and other side quests

 • Letterboxd: Huge movie buff, so I catalog my movies there.

-• GitHub, GitHub Pages, Jekyll: My website is hosted via these.
-It’s free.
+• GitHub, GitHub Pages, and Jekyll: My website is hosted on these.
+It is free.

-• Slack, Zoom, Google Workspace: Irreplaceable, and for office comms.
+• Slack, Zoom, and Google Workspace: Irreplaceable for office comms.

 • Base44: Vibe coding landing pages.